Genesis und distribution of the GILF KEBIR FORMATION

 Aus dem Grenzbereich zwischen Abu Ballas Formation und Gilf Kebir Formation im östlichen Gilf-Vorland stammen drei auf Fruktifikationsorgane begründete Arten, die bisher noch unbekannten Gattungen angehören.
 Eine Form A ist außerdem in den Profilen Six Hills l und Sabaya Basin 4 gefunden worden.
 Eine Form C kommt zusammen mit Klitzschophyllites aegytiacum LEJAL-NICOL vor.

 Eine weitere Flora wurde in Profil Six Hills 2 gefunden.
-Die einzigen bestimmbaren Pflanzenreste bestehen hier aus Equiseten ( Note: Neocalamites ?) und sehr selten einzelnen Fiedern von Weichselia reticulata.
+Die einzigen bestimmbaren Pflanzenreste bestehen hier aus Equiseten und sehr selten einzelnen Fiedern von Weichselia reticulata.

 Eine wiederum vollkommen anders zusammengesetzte Flora stammt aus dem Sabaya Basin (Sabaya Basin 14).
 Sie besteht ausschließlich aus Farnen, die in hellgrauen Tonen abgelagert worden sind.
 Die häufigste Art, von der zum Teil recht große Wedel gefunden wurden, ist Weichselia reticulata STOKES & WEBB.
 Weichselien werden häufiger im Sabaya Basin gefunden.
 In Profilen Six Hills kommt Weichselia in der oberen Abu Ballas Formation und in der unteren Sabaya Formation vor.
 Allerdings zeigen nicht alle die für die Art typische Netznervatur, sondern teilweise eher eine Fiedernervatur.
 Auch bei den Exemplaren mit deutlicher Netznervatur übertrifft die Größe der Fiedern letzter Ordnung etwas die, die für Weichselia reticulata angegeben worden ist.
 Andererseits zeigt ein Teil der Funde die für Weichselia typische "Schmetterlingsstellung" der Fiedern letzter Ordnung.
 Auch das deutliche Relief der Fiederunterseite ist vorhanden, an einem Exemplar sind sogar die Stomata zu erkennen.
 Die allgemein als Teile des Stamms von Weichselia reticutata bezeichneten Paradoxopteris stromeri HIRMER kommen nur in den Sandsteinen der Sabaya Formation und der Gilf Kebir Formation vor.